2024 Volunteer sign-ups are now closed. Keep an eye out for next year's application!

 Each year during the 2nd and 3rd weeks of October, the Huntsman World Senior Games (HWSG) are held in St. George, Utah.
 The games are the largest and most well organized annual senior games event in the world.
 More than 11,000 senior athletes (age 50+) from all 50 states in the U.S. and more than 30 countries come to compete in 30 different sporting and athletic events.

-BYU students have a 26-year history of volunteering to conduct health screenings, including balance, blood pressure, body composition, cardiorespiratory fitness, emotional health, functional strength, glaucoma, visual acuity, carotid artery ultrasound, hearing, and more.
+BYU students have a 27-year history of volunteering to conduct health screenings, including balance, blood pressure, body composition, cardiorespiratory fitness, emotional health, functional strength, glaucoma, visual acuity, carotid artery ultrasound, hearing, and more.
 Students receive training for the various health screenings, and for the most part all expenses are covered.
-Dr. Ron Hager of Exercise Sciences has been organizing this volunteer experience for BYU students for 20 years!
+Dr. Ron Hager of Exercise Sciences has been organizing this volunteer experience for BYU students for over 20 years!

 In addition to the benefit of the volunteer experience, students can also receive internship credit for their major and/or for the Gerontology Minor internship requirement.

-The Senior Games Health Screenings will be offered again in 2023.
-Volunteers can go one or both weeks and earn 1 internship credit for each week that they volunteer!
-Volunteers sign up by filling out this Google Form.
-For more information, please email hwsgbyu@gmail.com.
+The Senior Games Health Screenings will be offered again in 2024.
+Volunteers can go one or both weeks and earn 1 internship credit for each week that they volunteer.

 DECEMBER 8, 2017 / GRACEAHAGGARD

 The athletes’ muscles tense as their ears ring, waiting to hear the starting buzzer.
 In the instant the buzzer sounds, the athletes rush from the blocks and the fans let out a roar of cheering.
 Sitting in the stands, you may think that you’re at an Olympics qualifying event…until you realize that the athletes are all over the age of 50.
-The Huntsman World Senior Games, held annually in St. George, hosts about 11,000 athletes in events similar to those of the Rio Olympics.
-Our own Gerontology Department helps sponsor this event because it helps students gain significant, high-quality training and learning experience while representing BYU.
-At this past October’s games, there were 67 students from various majors across the BYU campus volunteering at the event, producing around 3,000 volunteer hours, and of these 67 students, 16 were studying something within the College of Family, Home and Social Sciences, and seven of those were Gerontology minors.
+The Huntsman World Senior

 Service and Education